Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

 === Boundary Padding

 We introduced a stochastic padding mechanism that adds uniform boundary elements around task grids.
-This transformation was applied independently to inputs and outputs with a 50% probability for each, resulting in four possible outcomes for any given task (no padding, input padding only, output padding only, or both input and output padding).
+This transformation was applied independently to inputs and outputs with a 50% probability for each.
+For any given task, padding was applied consistently across all its constituent examples: the same boundary was added to all training and test inputs, and likewise for all outputs.
+This consistent application ensures the padding can be learned as a deductible, non-semantic feature, resulting in four possible structural variants for each task (no padding, input padding only, output padding only, or both).
 This approach generated approximately 6,000 additional tasks, as the combined probability of applying padding to at least one component is 75% per task.

 #figure(
   image("../assets/screenshots/train_example_variants.png", width: 100%),